isomerpages/moe-victoriajc/_culture-of-excellence/Achievements/Class of 2024.md

 <div class="isomer-image-wrapper">
 <img style="width: 50%;" height="auto" width="100%" alt="" src="/images/2024 A Level Results/1.jpg">
 </div>
-<p>While in College, Aufal demonstrated a genuine desire towards service
+<p>While in college, Aufal demonstrated a genuine desire towards service
 to others, beyond his role in the Students’ Council.
 As a Student Councillor, he led a committee in planning and facilitating the JC Orientation in 2024 and showcased exemplary leadership qualities throughout the year.</p>